 During the year, the nature of critical or important arrangements primarily included the provision of wealth and investment transaction services and application maintenance.
-Material outsourced services were predominantly provided from the UK, with some activity in India and Czechia.
+Material outsourced services were predominantly provided from the UK.

 B.8 Any other information

 No other information on QLPL's system of governance was considered sufficiently material to require disclosure in this section.